Kullamannen by UTMB® · North Shore

 Waterside

 Head back towards the coast.
-Beautiful but extremely narrow path for the first mile — causes jams.
-Watch for openings to pass.
+Beautiful but extremely narrow path for the first mile, which causes jams.
+There are few pass areas.

 Mile 8.1 – 10: Back to the Water